 You can literally spend hundreds of hours playing the best Nintendo Switch games since there are so many to choose from.
 If you're already playing all of the time, why not let other people see what you're up to?
 If nothing else, it's fun having other people see your reactions when you're chased by a giant monster or you just barely beat a boss.
-All you need is a capture card, some screen capture software, and a decent computer or laptop.
+All you need is a capture card such as one of the best Mac compatible capture cards, some screen capture software, and a decent computer or laptop.
 Here's how to stream your games on Twitch using your Nintendo Switch.

 Products used in this guide

 - Capture Card: Elgato HD60 S ($180 at Best Buy)

 - Streaming software: OBS Studio (Free at OBS)

 - A good game: Animal Crossing: New Horizons ($60 at Best Buy)

 Note: You cannot stream from a Nintendo Switch Lite by using this method.

 The equipment you need to stream on Twitch

 You'll need equipment and software to stream your gameplay successfully.
 While not everything on this list is vital, some of the equipment will definitely make things easier for you.